yashmadan123/GitHub-Copilot-Hackathon/Coach/Solution-Guide/Challenge-1.md

    ![](../../media/weather-api-keys1.png)

-1. Then Sign-in using same usernmae and credentials.
+1. Then sign in using the same username and credentials.

-   >**Note:** Please user OLD username and password.
+   >**Note:** Please use OLD username and password.

 1. Open the GitHub Copilot chat window and ask GitHub Copilot to create a Python/JS-based app to get weather data from weather APIs.